 There will be no change to the service and how it is delivered.
-An existing contract expired and required a procurement to replace the existing provider.
+An existing contract due for expiry requires a procurement, in order to to replace the existing providers.
 The delivery of this service will not discriminate against anyone with protected characteristics.